Opentrons/opentrons/api/docs/v2/new_modules.rst

 .. _thermocycler-deactivation:

-Thermocycler Module Deactivate
+Thermocycler Deactivate
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-At some points in your protocol, you may want to deactivate specific temperature controllers of your Thermocycler Module.
+At some points in your protocol, you may want to deactivate specific temperature controllers of your Thermocycler.
 This can be done with three methods, :py:meth:`.ThermocyclerContext.deactivate`, :py:meth:`.ThermocyclerContext.deactivate_lid`, :py:meth:`.ThermocyclerContext.deactivate_block`.

 Deactivate
 ++++++++++

-This deactivates both the well block and the heated lid of the Thermocycler Module.
+This deactivates both the well block and the heated lid of the Thermocycler.

 .. code-block:: python